 How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

-Dissipation of Marital Assets in Divorce: Red Flags to Look For
+Dissipation of Marital Assets In Divorce: Red Flags to Look For

-As a result of the adversarial nature of divorce, the parties involved might behave irrationally or even vindictively, especially when it comes to their finances.
+As a result of the adversarial nature of divorce, the parties might behave irrationally or even vindictively, especially when it comes to their finances.
 There is the possibility that one or both spouses may not be entirely forthcoming or truthful about their financial situation during litigation.

 During divorce settlements, common areas of concern are undisclosed assets or the understatement of income, but another potential fraud area that should be considered is the dissipation of marital assets.